At a Glance

 Although a remote area, you can still get a bit of upscale luxury with Tortuga Lodge & Gardens.
-Set between two lagoons, the property features just 29 rooms (some with air conditioning) lining the shores and grounds, including a private nature reserve that sprawls over 70 acres.
+Set between two lagoons, the property features 29 rooms (some with air conditioning) lining the shores and grounds, including a private nature reserve sprawling over 70 acres.
 As you near Tortuga Lodge, you can't miss the colorful, Victorian-style, two-story room blocks with balconies and wraparound porches.

 You'll have your choice of standard rooms, suites, and an exclusive villa.
 Standard rooms and suites sit on the river's edge, and all units have pillow-top beds, private patios or balconies, views of the lagoon, and screened windows (so you can enjoy the Caribbean breeze and sounds of the jungle).
 If you choose the standalone villa, you'll have a private entrance, waterfront terrace, and plunge pool all to yourself.

-The main highlight of the lodge is its fantastic Green Turtle Restaurant, an open-air, fine-dining eatery overlooking the river, and serving modern Costa Rican Caribbean dishes via exclusive chefs.
-So although you're in the middle of the remote jungle, your tastebuds can still delight in local ingredients producing elevated versions of traditional Costa Rican, Caribbean, and African dishes.
+The main highlight of the lodge is its fantastic Green Turtle Restaurant, an open-air, fine-dining eatery overlooking the river, serving modern Costa Rican Caribbean dishes via exclusive chefs.
+So, although you're in the middle of the remote jungle, your taste buds can still delight in local ingredients, producing elevated versions of traditional Costa Rican, Caribbean, and African dishes.
 Most accommodations in the area serve standard buffets, so this exceptional restaurant (along with the property's wine cellar) is a unique amenity.

 Chat with a local specialist who can help organize your trip.